haskell/blog.haskell.org/content/stability-working-group/index.md

 Now with the ecosystem in mind, what exactly is stability?

 For many they will read that word and think immutability.
 We are talking about the Haskell ecosystem after all.
 However, stability here does not mean a complete lack of change.
 To forego change entirely would mean to not be able to incorporate new ideas or react to the rest of the world changing.
 If this was the case Haskell would never have grown to include a huge number of things, including the IO monad!
-Interaction with he rest of the world will continue to require changes, for example the first version of The Unicode Standard was published after Haskell 1.0!
+Interaction with the rest of the world will continue to require changes, for example the first version of The Unicode Standard was published after Haskell 1.0!

 So we accept that not only will change happen, it must.
 This leads to how I would describe stability: the ability to react to change in an informed and graceful way.
 With change as a given, we must be able to react to it.
 But the other parts are also extremely important.
 Change can be extremely disruptive.
 In the ecosystem, change might mean:
  - industrial users need to spend time away from their employer's goals